cloudmesh-community/fa18-523-60/paper/paper.md

 allows developers to combine both Python's versatility and MongoDB's flexible schema nature into successful applications.
-Currently, this driver supports MongoDB versions 2.6, 3.0, 3.2, 3.4, 3.6, and 4.0 [@github].
+Currently, this driver supports MongoDB versions 2.6, 3.0, 3.2, 3.4, 3.6, and 4.0 [@www-github].
 MongoDB and Python represent a compatible fit considering that BSON (binary JSON) used in this NoSQL database is very similar to Python dictionaries, which makes the collaboration between the two even more appealing [@www-slideshare].
 For this reason, dictionaries